 As a extra bonus, we drove down the road to Kerosene Creek when we finished.
 This natural, thermal stream was ideal for a good soak after the walk.
 Just don’t expect the narrow, hot flowing water to yourself – it got fairly busy during our visit!

-A 14km return walk, alongside the Waikato River from Taupo town centre.
-Passing Taupo Bungy, where the turquoise blue river, teases those who dare to leap from above.
-Here, we stopped to watch the excitement as they took the leap of faith.
+This is a 14km return walk alongside the mighty Waikato River leading from Taupo town centre.
+Soon passing Taupo Bungy, where the turquoise blue river teases those who dare to leap from above.
+Here, we stopped to watch the excitement as they took the leap of faith – rather them than me!

-The path then has an interesting twist, in the form of a hot water stream, that flows into the river in ‘Spa Park’.
+The path then has an interesting twist, in the form of a hot water stream that flows into the river in ‘Spa Park’.
 Never ones to resist a dip in a thermal pool.
 Before we knew it, we’d stripped off to our swim suits and found a very lovely, super hot rock pool for a good soak!

-How about combining: A mix of fabulous weather, incredible scenery and the perfect Volcano-shaped Mt.Taranaki.
-You’ll get the picture and it doesn’t get much better than this!
+How about combining: A mix of fabulous weather, incredible scenery and the perfect Volcano-shaped Mt.Taranaki?
+I’m sure you’ll get the picture and it doesn’t get much better than this!

-We started our walk from the Dawson Falls Visitor Centre, where several routes start.
-We selected the Wilkies Pool track, passing lava formations where water cascades form small pools, whilst views down to the coast and up towards Mt.
+We started our walk from the Dawson Falls Visitor Centre, where several routes begin.
+We selected the Wilkies Pool track, soon passing lava formations where water cascades form small pools.
+On top of that, views down to the coast and towards Mt.
 Taranaki itself provide a stunning backdrop.

-Taking the uphill path to Stratford Plateau, treading gently on the narrow, eroded steps which eventually brought us to the most fabulous view at the top leant for a picnic stop, overlooking the great volcanic peak.
+Then, we took an uphill path to Stratford Plateau, treading gently on the narrow, eroded steps which eventually brought us to the most fabulous view at the top.
+This had to be our picnic stop – overlooking the great volcanic peak.

-From the plateau, the steep, path lead us down lots of steps, following the Enchanted Walk path.
-Crossing streams and a high, swing bridge, swaying across the gorge.
+From the plateau, the steep path lead us down lots of steps, following the Enchanted Walk path.
+Soon, we were crossing streams and a high swing bridge – swaying across the gorge.

-A hike up through bush for another 1 1/2 hours, before arriving back at Dawson Falls, made this walk a full day for us.
+A further hike up through bush for another 1 1/2 hours, before arriving back at Dawson Falls made this walk a full-day for us.

-There are so many hiking routes around Mt.Taranaki, if this isn’t for you there are plenty more to choose from.
+There are so many hiking routes around Mt.Taranaki, so if this isn’t for you there are plenty more to choose from.
 Quite simply – it’s a walking paradise.

 We must have been mad to want to tackle the 3000 steps up the mountain, but we do love a good challenge!
-This is the Mangorei Track, leading up to Poukai Hut, where we arrived, after a 2 hour walk through the lush bush.
-Legs feeling the strain after those 3000 steps but it was well worth the effort.
+This is the Mangorei Track, leading up to Poukai Hut, where we arrived after a 2 hour walk through the lush bush.
+Our legs were left feeling the strain after those 3000 steps but it was well worth the effort.

-As many headed back down, we trampled on to hopefully catch the reflection of Mt.
-Taranaki, in the pools of the tarns, another hour or so further on but leads to the well known Instagram photo spot.
+As many others headed back down, we trampled on to hopefully catch the reflection of Mt.
+Taranaki – in the pools of the tarns.
+This was another hour or so further on but leads to the well known Instagram photo spot.

-For us, this proved fruitless, as the clouds set in, drowning the view of the Taranaki peak, there was no chance of the glistening reflections of this peaky mountain in the pool.
+For us, this proved fruitless, as the clouds set in, drowning the view of the Taranaki peak.
+So, there was no chance of the glistening reflections of this peaky mountain in the pool today.

-A brilliant day hike all the same and in clear weather, this would be the icing on the cake.
+Although it’s a brilliant day-hike all the same and in clear weather, this reflection would be the icing on the cake.

 Well this is a walk with a difference, certainly one where there is light at the end of the tunnel – quite literally!